April 27, 2020

 Breathing down people’s necks creates resentment and discourages initiative.
 It makes your employees feel like they are just a means to an end, or a cog in the wheel.

 Micromanaging teaches employees never to make their own decisions out of fear of criticism.
 They end up waiting for your approval for everything and constantly checking in to make sure that what they’re doing is OK.
-Because you’re effectively punishing initiative by doing this, you can’t expect to create the right culture within your organization.
+Because you’re effectively punishing initiative by doing this, you can’t expect to create a culture of ownership and accountability within your organization.

 Everybody’s mind works differently, and your business can always benefit from the multiple perspectives within your workforce.
 But if the scope of someone’s work is too narrowly defined, they will simply stop thinking.
 Because it’s almost impossible to take ownership of something that you feel is already too tightly gripped by somebody else.